reactioncommerce/reaction/docs/index.md

 #Introduction

-Reaction Commerce is an open source ecommerce platform developed on [Node.js](http://nodejs.org) and the [Meteor](http://meteor.com) framework.
-Reaction provides a lightweight, reactive commerce platform with a goal of simplifying and aligning the user experience to the admin experience.
+Reaction Commerce is an open source ecommerce platform for small-to-medium-size businesses as well as for developers and designers.
+Reaction is developed on [Node.js](http://nodejs.org) and the [Meteor](http://meteor.com) framework.

+Reaction is a lightweight, reactive commerce platform with the goal of simplifying and aligning the user experience to the shop owner/admin experience.

 ``` Selling online should be as easy as shopping online.```